 About the museum

-The purpose of the Swedish Holocaust Museum is to preserve and pass on the memory of the Holocaust.
+The Swedish Holocaust Museum is a state museum dedicated to preserve and pass on the memory of the Holocaust.
 The museum is intended to deepen and develop knowledge of the Holocaust on a national level.

-One vital point of departure for the museum is the stories of the survivors who came to Sweden.
-By exhibiting the stories and artefacts donated to the museum, we preserve and pass on the history of the Holocaust as it pertains to Sweden.
+A key foundation for the museum is the stories of the survivors who came to Sweden.
+By exhibiting the stories and artefacts donated to the museum, we preserve and pass on the history of Sweden and the Holocaust.

 Building up the museum and its public activities